This page sets out to provide a non-technical reference, together with links for further information or demonstration. See also Jargon File.

 - Wikipedia: D-Bus

-- The default file manager in KDE SC 4.
+- The default file manager in KDE Plasma.
 It has a side panel (Places), but navigation is mainly by the breadcrumb trail above the main window.
-Split windows are possible, and views can be applied to individual windows.
+It has various advanced features such as split windows and individual views in different windows.
 Mounting and umounting USB devices can be done in the side-panel.
 Other directories can be added to the Places panel.
 A Tree view is also possible.

 - Wikipedia - Dolphin (software)